How Entitlement Creeps Into Our Families

 Consequently, we have become a generation who rescues our kids.
 We are afraid to let our children fail because down deep it feels like we have failed too.
 Sometimes it is hard separating our child’s growth process with who we are as a person.

 It is easy to get the two intertwined.
 I understand.
-Which is why I saved my kids for a while…
+Which is why I saved my kids a lot.
+And it hurt them.

 The most important thing you can do is look to Jesus for who you are as a person, and continually point your child in the same direction.

 Give up the pride and let your child experience life, the good and the bad.
 He will start to become wise when he feels things to the fullest degree.
-It won’t be easy, but it is biblical.
+It won’t be easy, but you will be glad someday when he understands how life really works.

 Related: How to Stop Living in Fear